Maldives hits out at US remarks over possible sanctions

 - Obama issues scathing critique of Trump, 'politics of fear'

-The United States’ remarks came amid rising accusations from the Maldivian opposition that the elections will not be held in a free and fair manner.
+The United States’ remarks came amid rising accusations from the Maldivian opposition that the elections will not be free and fair.

 Opposition presidential candidate Ibrahim Mohamed Solih has expressed fears that the government will rig the election.
 The government rejected Solih’s claims, saying it will not unduly influence the election.